mhrjdv/thumboard-ui/DEPLOYMENT.md

 ## SSL/HTTPS Configuration

-Since you're using `https://api.thumboard.in` for your MeiliSearch URL, make sure:
+Since you're using your MeiliSearch URL, make sure:

 1. Your domain has a valid SSL certificate
 2. MeiliSearch is configured to serve over HTTPS